bcgov/queue-management/mender/image-tools/README.md

 Return to the `image-tools` directory and run:

-Gunzip the .img.gz file

 ```
 MENDER_SDIMG=<location of previously produced .img>
 mender-image-patcher/mender-image-patcher \
     ${MENDER_SDIMG}
 ```

-**Note**: The above step modifies the `.sdimg` in place.
+**Note**: The above step modifies the `.img` in place.
 Store the output file somewhere reliable because it is now the core image for flashing SD cards to enable Mender updates on the PI.

 ### Step 3b: Flashing the Base
 The patched `.img` produced above can now be flashed onto SD cards and put into Raspberry PIs.